info442-spr22/b-team/testing-plan.md

 5. Expect to be able to scroll up and down the page if the user has a lot of posts (your posts 5)
 6. Expect the posts to be clickable and redirects to the page with the individual post’s full details and comments (your posts 6)

-**Googe Authentication**
-1. Expect to see a sign in button for the user to click.
-2. Button is a google sign in button,  a prompt asking the user to sign in via their google accounts should pop up.
-3. Users will then be able to see their google accounts and pick which one they want in order to sign in.
-4. Expect to login into the home/landing page with their desired google account.

 ## Defect Management